LilyBennu/Capstone-CrystalCollector/PrePlanning/frontEndToDo.md

 ### thursday to do ###

+- complete viewCrystalDetails page or whatevs its called

+- make error page
+- about
+- contact
+- not found

 - enter in hella crystal into issaMeLily!
 - enter fakey cakes crystals into Anti-Lily's profile
 - same for blurbs
 - modify .js files to have uniform look, change names back to normal low key
 - ADD SOME MFN SPARKLES SOMEWHERE

 - aaaaaaah make these slides for the presentation

-- COMPLETE AND FIX BACKEND DATA TESTS GUUUURL
+- COMPLETE AND FIX BACKEND DATA TESTS GUUUURL [DONE]
+    - only [1] data test failing yay!

 - CSS ANIMATION THOOOOOOOOOOO
 ======================================================================

 ### thursday questions ###
 - can i make sign out button to={/} ???
+[DONE]
-- how do i make sign out work?!!!!
+- how do i make sign out work?!!!![DONE]
 - how do i make home button be welcome button if signed in?
+[DONE]